vinyulis/seed-jee/README.md

 ```bash
 mvn site
 ```

+## Run

 In order to run the application, you must install a WildFly and deploy the generated war file.

-Another option could be to change the pom.xml file and remove the jacoco from the <cargo.jvmargs>:
+Another option could be to change the pom.xml file and remove the jacoco from the <cargo.jvmargs>.

 ```
 <cargo.jvmargs>${cargo.container.debug.jvmargs}</cargo.jvmargs>
 ```

-And after that run:
+After the update type the following command:

 ```bash
 mvn clean package cargo:run